USP2030 FINANCING SOCIAL PROTECTION WORKING GROUP

 While a rights-based approach in line with human rights instruments and social security standards has cross-cutting importance across topics, some of the discussions/products could also have a specific focus to mainstream the issues.

-Chairs: The working group is currently chaired ad interim by UNICEF, with support by the USP2030 Secretariat, ILO and World Bank.
-Co-chair is still open to any members, including from a government, in accordance with the guidelines on working groups.
+Chairs: The working group is currently co-chaired by UNICEF and WIEGO, with support by the USP2030 Secretariat, ILO and World Bank.
 The working group chairs are responsible for the overall organization of activities and for managing the membership of the working group.

 Members: In addition to members already present in USP2030, the working group aims to actively involve decision-makers from the Global South, with representatives from both line ministries and ministries of finance; representatives from development banks; as well as the continued participation of a representative from the International Monetary Fund and the UN Special Rapporteur on Extreme Poverty and Human Rights.